yoannisj/lilo-sass/README.md

 # Lilo

 Lilo is a small Sass framework to help sharing styles between classes and components.
-It pushes the Sam Richard's [DRY mixin technique](http://alistapart.com/article/dry-ing-out-your-sass-mixins) further by also allowing to share dynamic styles.
+It pushes  Sam Richard's [DRY mixin technique](http://alistapart.com/article/dry-ing-out-your-sass-mixins) further by also allowing to share dynamic styles.

 Lilo is the diminituve of the german name Liselotte, and means *'the generous one'*.

 ## Sharing styles carefully

-Use this very carefully since it relies on the `@extend` directive which, despite it's benefits, also comes with its downsides].
+Use this very carefully since it relies on the `@extend` directive which, despite its benefits, also comes with downsides].
 More info:

 + [Why you should avoid Sass extend](http://www.sitepoint.com/avoid-sass-extend/) — if you decide to use Lilo, you obvisouly won't approve.
 But one should be aware of these points.
 + [What Nobody Told You About Sass’s @extend](http://www.sitepoint.com/sass-extend-nobody-told-you/)